joshco/thingweb.node-wot/packages/binding-http/README.md

-    serverKey?: string;             // HTTPs server secret key file serverCert?: string;            // HTTPs server certificate file security?: TD.SecurityScheme;   // Security scheme of the server }
+    serverKey?: string;             // HTTPs server secret key file serverCert?: string;            // HTTPs server certificate file security?: TD.SecurityScheme;   // Security scheme of the server baseUri?: string                // A Base URI to be used in the TD in cases where the client will access a different URL than the actual machine serving the thing.
+[See Using BaseUri below]
+}
 ```
 When both `serverKey` and `serverCert` are defined the server is started in `https` mode.
 Examples of `serverKey` and `serverCert` can be found [here](../../examples/security).
 Moreover, when a security schema is provided the servient must be also configured with valid credentials both client and server side.
 See [Security](#Security) for further details.